metwork-framework/mfdata/doc/mfdata_quick_start.md

 - Metwork have to be installed on this environment (at least MFDATA and its dependencies MFEXT and MFCOM).
 - You be logged in as mfdata user

-In order to deploy the plugin on a production environment,  put down the `move_image-[version]-1.metwork.mfdata.plugin` in a directory on this target environement, e.g. `/home/mfdata/released_plugins`
+In order to deploy the plugin on a production environment,  put down the `move_image-[version]-1.metwork.mfdata.plugin` in a directory on this target environment, e.g. `/home/mfdata/released_plugins`

-<u>Note</u>: for this tutorial, if your production environment is the same as your development environment, you have to unstall the `move_image` plugin which is already installed (by the `make develop` command).
+<u>Note</u>: for this tutorial, if your production environment is the same as your development environment, you have to uninstall the `move_image` plugin which is already installed (by the `make develop` command).
 To uninstall the plugin, enter:

 ```bash
 plugins.uninstall move_image